 Prophylaxis with factor concentrates has been shown, if started early enough, to reduce the effects of haemophilic arthropathy.
 However, many adults with severe haemophilia did not have the benefits of prophylaxis as children and therefore have significant joint disease and other factors associated with repeated bleeding joints such as deformity, muscle weakness, and impaired balance.
 These can cause difficulty with mobility and result in pain on a regular basis.
 Also, the combination of joint disease and advancing age can leave people with haemophilia at an increased risk of falls and social isolation due to reduced mobility.
 To keep joints in the best possible shape as we get older requires a coordinated approach.

-Firstly, using appropriate pain relief for arthropathy if required.
+Firstly, it may be necessary to use appropriate pain relief for arthropathy.
 Options that are common in people with haemophilia are:

 - Paracetamol (used cautiously in patients with concomitant liver disease).